Best Plumbing Work Boots 2026

 Are wedge soles good for plumbers?

-Yes—wedge outsoles spread pressure when kneeling and feel stable on concrete.
+Yes—wedge outsoles spread pressure when kneeling and feel stable on hard floors.
 For mud, clean them often to keep traction.

 How waterproof is “waterproof”?